 Victoria Red Grapes for Sale Online

-Victoria Red Ladder Grapevines were developed recently in Arkansas and they have made a name for themselves as a great 'backyard table grape.'
+Victoria Red Grape vines were developed recently in Arkansas, and they have made a name for themselves as a great 'backyard table grape.'
 Grow on wire trellises or over arbors for beautiful shade in a sunny location.
-The grapes have a fresh sweet taste to them, they start light and turn bright red as they ripen in the sun.
+The grapes have a fresh sweet taste to them.
+They start light and turn bright red as they ripen in the sun.
 Some home growers have even had luck using these Victoria Red grapes for spritely rosé wine.

 |Mature Height:||4 to 5 Feet|

 |Flower Color:||White, inconspicuous|

 How to Care for Victoria Red Grape Vine

 Before you buy a Victoria Red Ladder Grape Vine, make sure to read about the recommended care instructions to keep this plant healthy and thriving.